The rate of convergence of Bregman proximal methods: Local geometry vs. regularity vs. sharpness: Introduction

 \section{Introduction}

-\Acp{BPM} have a long and rich history in optimization, going back at least to the introduction of the influential \acl{MD} algorithm by Nemirovski \& Yudin \citep{NY83}.
+\Acp{BPM} have a long and rich history in optimization, going back at least to the introduction of \acl{MD} by Nemirovski \& Yudin \citep{NY83}.
 In plain terms, \acp{BPM} are first-order (constrained) optimization algorithms that forego Euclidean projections in favor of a more sophisticated ``prox-mapping'' that minimizes a certain distance-like functional known as the Bregman divergence \citep{NY83,CT93,Bre67,Kiw97}.
-When this Bregman divergence is the Euclidean distance squared, one recovers the standard projection-based methods; other than that, depending on the problem's feasible region, different Bregman setups lead to a diverse collection of algorithms, from exponentially weighted gradient descent in the simplex \citep{NY83,BecTeb03,ACBFS02}, to matrix multiplicative weights on the positive-semidefinite cone \cite{TRW05,KSST12}, variants of Karmarkar's affine scaling algorithm for linear programs \cite{VMF86}, etc.
+When this Bregman divergence is the Euclidean distance squared, one recovers the standard projection-based methods; other than that, depending on the problem's feasible region, different Bregman setups lead to a diverse collection of algorithms, from exponentiated gradient descent on the simplex \citep{NY83,BecTeb03,ACBFS02}, to matrix multiplicative weights on the positive-semidefinite cone \cite{TRW05,KSST12}, variants of Karmarkar's affine scaling algorithm for linear programs \cite{VMF86}, etc.

-From an operational standpoint, one of the most appealing features of \acp{BPM} is that they achieve almost dimension-free convergence rates in problems with a convex structure and a favorable geometry \textendash\ such as the $L^{1}$ ball, the spectraplex, second-order cones, etc. \cite{Bub15,Nes09,BecTeb03}.
+One of the most appealing features of \acp{BPM} is that they achieve almost dimension-free convergence rates in problems with a convex structure and a favorable geometry \textendash\ such as the $L^{1}$ ball, the spectraplex, second-order cones, etc. \cite{Bub15,Nes09,BecTeb03}.
 This is owed to a delicate interplay between the algorithms' non-Euclidean update scheme and the global geometry of the problem's domain.
-However, these (almost) dimension-free guarantees also come with some strings attached: they do not concern the sequence of iterates generated by the method, but only its time average; as a result, the best guarantee that can be achieved after $\run$ iterations is $\bigoh(1/\run)$.
-In terms of oracle complexity, this is sufficient for problems that are not strongly convex\,/\,strongly monotone, but if one targets finer, geometric convergence rates, the lag induced by averaging cannot be compensated.
-And, on the other extreme, if the problem is not convex\,/\,monotone to begin with, iterate averaging does not provide any quantifiable benefits whatsoever; in this case, only the \emph{actual} iterates generated by the method can be used as candidate solutions.
+However, these (almost) dimension-free guarantees also come with some strings attached: they do not concern the sequence of iterates generated by the method, but only its time average (or, through the same, ``regret-based'' analysis, the method's ``best iterate''); in this way, the best guarantee that can be achieved after $\run$ iterations is $\bigoh(1/\run)$.

+In terms of oracle complexity, this is sufficient for problems that are not strongly convex\,/\,strongly monotone, but if one targets finer, geometric convergence rates, the inherent averaging involved in regret-based guarantees is hard to compensate.
+And, on the other extreme, if the problem is not convex\,/\,monotone to begin with, iterate averaging does not provide any quantifiable benefits whatsoever, so it becomes crucial to study the actual trajectory of the method.

 \para{Our contributions}